anandapurva55/Anoniv-Chat/README.md

 # Anoniv-Chat
 This is an anonymous chat room where the identities of the sender and receiver are unknown.
-This is developed as a part of Udemy's iOS Application Development course.
 This application is coded for iOS using Swift language in Xcode.
 Cloud Firestore, a database is used to save and retrieve the messages.
 Cloud Firestore is a database from Firebase and Google Cloud platform that is integrated with the application using Cocoapods.
 User Authentication is done by the Firebase.